-AMP Bank will commence Comprehensive Credit Reporting from 30 June 2019.
+AMP Bank commenced Comprehensive Credit Reporting from 30 June 2019.

-Under CCR we may share your credit information with credit reporting bodies.
-This information will give credit providers a more comprehensive view of your credit history, enabling them to make a more informed assessment of your ability to repay the loan.
+Under CCR we share your credit information with credit reporting bodies.
+This information gives credit providers a more comprehensive view of your credit history, enabling them to make a more informed assessment of your ability to repay the loan.